Tonyyeahx/Inventory_Management_System/README.md

     1. As a grocery store managing user, I want the system to provide financial metrics (such as Days Inventory Held) for the inventory that I oversee, so that I can analyze performance and optimize operations.
         1. The system should calculate and present financial metrics based on inventory data for the user's branch.
         2. The user should be able to request specific financial metrics and view them in a clear and accessible format.

+6. User Case: Searching For Inventory
+    1. As a grocery store employee or manager, I want to be able to search up the inventory that I want to access by product name, supplier, category, or their matching IDs.
+        1. The system should have an panel that allows users to select what logic they want to search by.
+        2. The system should have a real time search bar that filters out the invetories table with each key stroke.

 ### User Interface Requirements